 2. Know your flex PCB materials

-IPC 4202, 4203 and 4204 standards prescribe different materials and their specifications.
-You need to have knowledge about the PCB materials and their characteristics that would suit your design criteria.
+IPC 4202, 4203, and 4204 standards prescribe different materials and their specifications.
+You need to know the PCB materials and the characteristics that suit your design criteria.
 The properties that you need to consider are:

 - Moisture absorption